 stair-elevator

-Using a stair-elevator in the home is an option, for handicapped people where stairs are a problem. .
-These elevators have a seat that fold up against the wall so it doesn't obstruct your passage up and down the stairs.
+These elevators have a seat that fold up against the wall so it doesn't obstruct other people's passage up and down the stairs.

 The United States and England have manufacturers for these stair elevators.
 Ebay is a good place to look for available stairlifts.
 Googling "stair lifts" or "stair elevators" will reveal many outlets to you too.